 In April 2020, we entered into an offer letter with Ms. McDowell, our Chief Legal and Administrative Officer and Corporate Secretary.
 The offer letter has no specific term and provides for at-will employment.
-The offer letter provides for an annual base salary of \$425,000, subject to periodic review.
-In January 2021, Ms. McDowell's annual base salary was increased to \$430,000.
-Under the offer letter, Ms. McDowell is also eligible to earn a discretionary annual bonus based on achievement of specified performance goals, in an amount up to 40% of her annual base salary.
-For information regarding payments made to Ms. McDowell for the year ended December 31, 2020 under our Executive Incentive Bonus Plan, see the section titled "- Compensation Discussion and Analysis-Executive Incentive Bonus Plan."
+In January 2021, Ms. McDowell's annual base salary was \$430,000 and was increased to \$452,000 in January 2022.
+Under the offer letter, Ms. McDowell is also eligible to earn a discretionary annual bonus based on achievement of specified performance goals.
+Ms. McDowell's target bonus was 40% of her annual base salary for fiscal year 2021.
+For information regarding payments made to Ms. McDowell for the year ended December 31, 2021 under our Executive Incentive Bonus Plan, see the section titled "-Compensation Discussion and Analysis-Executive Incentive Bonus Plan."